NicolasHarnisch/NicolasHarnisch/README.md

 ### 🌱 What I'm Currently Working On

 - 🎮 I'm a member of **Projeto JOGA**, an extension project where I help teach programming by developing educational games.

+- 🖥️ I'm a member of **Projeto Nerds** as a volunteer front-end intern, focusing on developing interactive web interfaces with Vue.js and JavaScript.
+My experience includes version control with Git and collaboration in multidisciplinary teams.

 - 🛠️ Developing repositories that document my academic trajectory, programming challenges and personal experiments.

 ---